Macro photography: Microscope attachments

-Macro photography techniques

 35 mm equivalent magnification

-35 mm equivalent magnification, or 35 mm equivalent reproduction ratio, is a measure that indicates the apparent magnification achieved with a small sensor format, or "crop sensor" digital camera compared to a 35 mm-based image enlarged to the same print size.
+35 mm equivalent magnification or reproduction ratio is a measure that indicates the apparent magnification achieved with a sensor format smaller than the 35mm film frame size of 24×36 mm.
 The term is useful because many photographers are familiar with the 35 mm film format.

+Because an image captured by smaller sensor needs additional magnification to achieve the same display size, an equivalent reproduction ratio can be achieved on a smaller sensor using a lens with a smaller reproduction ratio.
+Consider a situation where the photographer captures an object measuring 18×12mm at life size (reproduction ratio of 1:1) with a 35mm or "full-frame" camera, resulting in a recorded image with subject measuring 18×12mm (1:1), which occupies 1/4 of the frame area (36×24mm).
+An equivalent photograph using a 4/3" sensor also would record the object into an area occupying 1/4 of the frame, assuming the picture will be displayed at the same size.
+Since the frame size of the smaller sensor is approximately 18×13.5mm, the object would be captured at 9×6mm, which means the required reproduction ratio with the smaller sensor is 1:2, not 1:1.

-While a "true" macro lens is defined as a lens having a reproduction ratio of 1:1 on the film or sensor plane, with small sensor format digital cameras an actual reproduction ratio of 1:1 is rarely achieved or needed to take macro photographs.
-What macro photographers often care about more is simply knowing the size of the smallest object that can fill the frame.
-To put it simply, 1X magnification means: if the object is 1mm long, it would be exactly 1mm long when projected to the sensor.
-Let's say you are shooting 1X magnification with a full-frame camera (36X24mm), an object with the size 18x12mm would take 1/4 area of your photo.
-For example, the 12 megapixel Micro Four Thirds Panasonic Lumix DMC-GH1 camera with a 2x crop sensor only requires a 1:2 reproduction ratio to take a picture with the same subject size, resolution, and apparent magnification as a 12 megapixel "full-frame" Nikon D700 camera, when the images are viewed on screen or printed at the same size.
-Thus a Four Thirds system macro lens like the Laowa 50mm f/2.8 2X Ultra Macro Lens with a maximum image magnification of 2.0x is rated as having a "4.0x 35 mm equivalent magnification".
+For example, the 12 megapixel Micro Four Thirds Panasonic Lumix DMC-GH1 camera with a 2× crop sensor only requires a 1:2 reproduction ratio to take a picture with the same subject size, resolution, and apparent magnification as a 12 megapixel "full-frame" Nikon D700 camera, when the images are viewed on screen or printed at the same size.
+Thus a Four Thirds system macro lens like the Laowa 50mm f/2.8 2X Ultra Macro Lens with a maximum image magnification of 2.0× is rated as having a "4.0× 35 mm equivalent magnification".

 To calculate 35 mm equivalent reproduction ratio, simply multiply the actual maximum magnification of the lens by the 35 mm conversion factor, or "crop factor" of the camera.
 If the actual magnification and/or crop factor are unknown (such as is the case with many compact or point-and-shoot digital cameras), simply take a photograph of a mm ruler placed vertically in the frame focused at the maximum magnification distance of the lens and measure the height of the frame.
 Since the object height of a 1.0x magnified 35 mm film image is 24 mm, calculate 35 mm equivalent reproduction ratio and true reproduction ratio by using the following: